 Given Auburn’s commitment to sustainability as a core value and guiding principle for its operations, instruction, research, and outreach, it makes an excellent topic for Auburn faculty and staff to explore as a part of their professional development.
 To get you started, we’ve assembled some resources you may find useful as you begin to consider sustainability as an ethic, concept, and practice.
-For more info, check out our Sustainability Guides.
+Each of these tips directly relate to one or more of the United Nations’ Sustainable Development Goals.
+For information on the SDGs, check out our Sustainable Development Goals page.
+For more tips, check out our Sustainability Guides.

 Working at AU |